khaledtudce/socialmediakhaled2022_backend/README.md

 sudo apt-get update
 ```

+### 3. Open port 8800 under Security of AWS instance, protocol: TCP.
+Clicking on Security Groups will open a window where it is possible to edit inbound rules

-### 3. Go to the security folder
+### 4. Go to the security folder
 ```sh
 cd .ssh
 ```

-### 4. Generate key using ssh-keygen
+### 5. Generate key using ssh-keygen
 ```sh
 ssh-keygen -t ed25519 -a 200 -C "khaledreza@gmail.com"
 ```

-### 5. Copy this private key and put it to the Github Action Secrets for KEYDEV
+### 6. Copy this private key and put it to the Github Action Secrets for KEYDEV
 ```sh
 cat id_ed25519
 ```

-### 6. Provide rest of the github Action secrets, HOSTDEV=public ip address of the aws instance, USERDEV=ubuntu (default), PORTDEV=22 (default)
+### 7. Provide rest of the github Action secrets, HOSTDEV=public ip address of the aws instance, USERDEV=ubuntu (default), PORTDEV=22 (default)

-### 7. Copy id_ed25519.pub key to the authorized_keys, so that github's ssh request can be validated using this public key.
+### 8. Copy id_ed25519.pub key to the authorized_keys, so that github's ssh request can be validated using this public key.
 Otherwise there will be handshake failure because key validation failure
 ```sh
 cat id_ed25519.pub
 sudo nano authorized_keys
 ```
 Save it with Cntl + x, then press y and then press enter.
 When the build is run again, it should be able to connect with aws securely.

-### 8. To pick nvm package manager,
+### 9. To pick nvm package manager,
 ```sh
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.39.1/install.sh | bash
 ~/.nvm/nvm.sh